CarlosFdez04/AICoach-LLM-Benchmark/README.md

 - How to Run

-1.Prerequisites
+1. Prerequisites
 Python ≥ 3.9
 Ollama installed and running locally
 At least one model available (e.g. llama2, wizardcoder, mistral)

-2.Execute the benchmark
+2. Execute the benchmark
 python run_cpp_eval.py

 The script will:
-1.Load prompts from mini_cpp_eval.jsonl
+1. Load prompts from mini_cpp_eval.jsonl
-2.Send them to the selected LLM through the local Ollama API (http://localhost:11434/api/generate) 3.Store the outputs in cpp_results/<model_name>/results_<timestamp>.json
+2. Send them to the selected LLM through the local Ollama API (http://localhost:11434/api/generate)
+3. Store the outputs in cpp_results/<model_name>/results_<timestamp>.json

 - Output Format
 Each JSON result file contains: